 In the last post we set some boundaries to help figure out how many characters are needed to tell a story.
 If you decide that your story needs to have a large character cast, then this is the post for you.

-The two major difficulties with a large cast are: that your reader won’t be able to remember them all and that each character has to stand out from the rest so that your reader doesn’t muddle them up.
+The two major difficulties with a large cast are: your reader won’t be able to remember them all and each character has to stand out from the rest so your reader doesn’t muddle them up.

-It’s also worth noting that not everyone likes a large cast, but that doesn’t mean you are wrong to have one.
-Large casts can be great, but there are a few things you need to keep in mind as you write so you don’t overwhelm or confuse your reader.
+It’s also worth noting that not everyone likes a large cast.
+This doesn’t mean you are wrong to have one though.
+Large casts can be great!
+But there are a few things you need to keep in mind as you write so you don’t overwhelm or confuse your reader.